Tiga guérisseur: Synopsis

 Tiga is in his thirties and tries out different jobs but finds them to be too exhausting or grubby.
 He has the idea of becoming a healer.
 Certain that he will become rich easily, Tiga invents his own magic potions.
 All goes well until the day a suspicious woman makes him drink his own potion first.

+Reception

+The film has been considered part of the renewal of animation film in Burkina Faso.